 Other Bloomberg initiatives to improve public health, such as forbidding smoking in restaurants and requiring chain restaurants to post calorie counts, were the subject of lawsuits, but the city prevailed.

-Regardless of whether it mounts any legal challenges, the industry is likely to spend a lot of money fighting the proposal like it has fought ongoing efforts to tax soft drinks, said Tom Pirko of Bevmark Consulting.
+Regardless of whether the beverage or restaurant industries raise a legal or constitutional challenge against the latest proposal, they are likely to spend a lot of money fighting it, said Tom Pirko of Bevmark Consulting.

 "This is a challenge to the basic premise of their business plan, all predicated on selling sweet drinks in the largest volumes possible," Pirko said.

-Fountain business accounts for about 24 percent of the 9.3 billion cases of soda sold a year, Beverage Digest said, in a market worth $75.7 billion.
+Fountain business accounts for about 24 percent of the 9.3 billion cases of soda sold a year, Beverage Digest said.
+The total market is worth about $75.7 billion.

-The proposal is to be submitted on June 12 to the New York City Board of Health, which will have a three-month comment period before voting on it.
+The proposal is to be submitted to the New York City Board of Health on June 12.
+The board will have a three-month comment period and then vote on the proposal.

-(Additional reporting by Dhanya Skariachan, Edith Honan and Joseph Ax in New York, Susan Heavey in Washington, D.C. and Alexei Oreskovic in Rancho Palos Verdes, California; Editing by Maureen Bavdek, Sofina Mirza-Reid)
+(Additional reporting by Dhanya Skariachan, Edith Honan and Joseph Ax in New York, Susan Heavey in Washington, D.C. and Alexei Oreskovic in Rancho Palos Verdes, California; Editing by Maureen Bavdek and Sofina Mirza-Reid)